Skip to Main Content

 New

 The All of Us database provides clinical, environmental, and social lifestyle data to inform how these factors affect health conditions, to promote the advancement of biomedical research such as precision medicine.
 The "Data Browser" public data is aggregated data from participants’ physical measurements, surveys, wearables, and electronic health records.
 In the "Researcher Workbench" Registered Tier, UNCW researchers can view and analyze within the Workbench platform individual (not aggregated) human subjects' de-identified biomedical data.
-Responsible Conduct of Research training within the platform is required for registration.
+Training (1 hour) within the platform is required for registration, and will be required to be retaken (1 hour) annually to maintain access.
+There is no need to complete the additional "Controlled Tier" training, as we do not have access to this set of data.
 Find more information.

 Trial